jira airtable integration logo

 • How to sync Jira with Airtable

-• Things to know about the Jira Airtable integration
+• Cost and limitations of the Jira Airtable integration

 • Airtable Jira integration alternatives